-\refFig{fig:slot_comparison} and the comparison between \refFig{fig:original_attention_masks} and \ref{fig:ANS_attention_masks} showcase that our ANS method effectively separates the noise slots and excludes them from the class classification.
-During inference, when computing OSR scores for positive and negative images, the noise slots of both images would output similar values.
-This ensures that the primary score value gap between the positive and the negative stems from the semantic difference of class objects, leading to a clear class decision boundary.
+\refFig{fig:slot_comparison} and the comparison between \refFig{fig:original_attention_masks} and \ref{fig:ANS_attention_masks} showcase that our ANS method effectively separates the noise slots and excludes them from semantic classification.
+During inference, when computing OSR scores for positive and negative images, the noise slots from both images produce similar values.
+This ensures that the primary score gap between positive and negative images arises from the semantic differences in class objects, facilitating a clearer class decision boundary.

-Finally, we quantitatively compare Pure Slot and our OpenSlot in \refTab{tab:ablation_ans}.
-Our consistent performance gains achieved on both the $\mathcal{M}$ and $\mathcal{H}$ test sets across two benchmarks verify the benefits of ANS in enhancing the capability of slots to detect both super-label and full-label shifts.
+Finally, we compare Pure Slot and OpenSlot in \refTab{tab:ablation_ans}.
+Our consistent performance gains across both the $\mathcal{M}$ and $\mathcal{H}$ test sets verify that ANS enhances the ability of slots to detect both super-label and full-label shifts.

 These qualitative and quantitative results demonstrate that our ANS effectively discriminates noise slot features through a two-classifier design, isolating them during classification training.
 This ensures that true class slots are accurately matched with their labels, mitigating semantic misalignments.
 As a result, OpenSlot more effectively classifies both known and unknown objects in multi-label and mixed scenarios, improving the detection of super-label shifts.